irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information.md

 | y              | Check On Learning       | 10           | Summary and feedback           | 11, 12      |

-## SECTION 2: LESSON INTRODUCTION
+## SECTION 2: LEARNING EXPERIENCE INTRODUCTION
 NOTE: Go to Slide 1
-### LESSON Phase: Concrete Experience / Motivator:
+### LEARNING EXPERIENCE Phase: Concrete Experience / Motivator:
-NOTE: Tell an interesting anecdote based on your experience, or recall a recent current event pertaining to the lesson unit topic to gain the student's attention and motivate them to learn the lesson material.
+NOTE: Tell an interesting anecdote based on your experience, or recall a recent current event pertaining to the learning experience unit topic to gain the student's attention and motivate them to learn the learning experience material.
 The student should be made aware of the Army's Contemporary Operational Environment factors such as the physical environment, military capabilities, technology, and information.

 > Students selected report to your designated areas.

 NOTE: Go to Slide 2
-### LESSON Phase: Publish and Process
+### LEARNING EXPERIENCE Phase: Publish and Process

 **Instructional Lead-in:**
 "The learning objectives for this block are to develop counter-narratives to misinformation and disinformation by leveraging your experiences and expertise."

 **Scope Statement:** During this 180-minute block of instruction, you will learn to counter misinformation and disinformation through scenario-based exercises.
-By the end of the lesson, you should have the skills to develop and implement effective counter-strategies.
+By the end of the learning experience, you should have the skills to develop and implement effective counter-strategies.

-## SECTION 3: LESSON PRESENTATION
+## SECTION 3: LEARNING EXPERIENCE PRESENTATION

 NOTE: Go to Slide 3
-### LESSON Phase: Generalize New Information
+### LEARNING EXPERIENCE Phase: Generalize New Information

 ### Learning Step Activity (LSA) 1: Developing Counter Strategies